robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/strong-induction.md

 $$
 ### Solution
 The denominator contains $a^{k-1}$ (which is $a^k$, for which we have proved nothing).
 Our inductive step requires $k \ge 1$.. but we want to start induction at $k=0$.
+## 31
+Show that strong induction is a valid method of proof by showing that it follows from the well-ordering property.
+### Solution
 ## 41
 Show that the well-ordering property can be proved when the principle of mathematical induction is taken as an axiom.
 ### Solution